Get 10-20% OFF All

 Why is C correct?
 Why is B incorrect?

-Hope this helps!
-Please let us know if you have any further questions.
+Does this make sense?
+Please let us know if you have any additional questions.